clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules-dkms.rst

 Install DKMS on |CL|
 ====================

+.. _kernel-modules-dkms-install-begin:

-The *kernel-native-dkms* bundle provides the :command:`dkms`: program and Linux kernel headers, which are required for compiling kernel modules.
+The *kernel-native-dkms* bundle provides the :command:`dkms` program and Linux kernel headers, which are required for compiling kernel modules.

 The *kernel-native-dkms* bundle also: